rust-lang/this-week-in-rust/README.md

 - `[audio]` for podcasts or other audio.
 - `[series]` for articles that are one of a series.
 - 2-letter languages codes (e.g. `[ZH]`, `[ES]`, `[FR]`) for content in a language other than English.

+## Community sub-categories

+Editors will sort community links into sub-categories.
+The following sub-categories are currently used:
+- **Official** -- rust-lang.org blog posts and other official Rust team communications.
+- **Foundation** -- foundation.rust-lang.org blog posts and other official foundation communications.
+- **Project/Tooling Updates** -- News about the progress of a Rust project.
+Must be more informative than just a changelog.
+- **Newsletters** -- Regularly scheduled articles about an area of Rust development, e.g. posts titled "This Month in ___".
+- **Research** -- Academic Papers that are about Rust or contain significant Rust content.
+- **Observations/Thoughts** -- Articles about Rust.
+- **Rust Walkthroughs** -- Articles that include a significant amount of Rust source code, that walk the reader through building something.
+- **Miscellaneous** -- Links that don't clearly fit in other sub-categories.

+Most blog posts about Rust belong in **Rust Walkthroughs** if they show how something is done (including source code), otherwise **Observations/Thoughts**.
+Articles that don't contain much Rust content, or news articles that mention Rust, won't always be accepted, but when they are they can be placed in the **Miscellaneous** sub-category.

+If a set of related links is published (e.g. from a large Rust conference), the editors may choose to invent a new category just for that issue.

 ## How I get PR lists: